 - Specific Bequests: Personal property like cash, jewelry, and other tangible assets.

 - Residuary Gifts: Gifts from the remainder of any debts or expenses that must be paid.

 Bequests are the most popular type of planned giving, so your nonprofit should be familiar with them.

-An annuity is a fixed sum of money that is paid to an organization every year.
-Annuities can create a reliable, decades-long stream of annual income for your organization.
+An annuity is a fixed sum of money that is paid to a charitable organization every year.
+Annuities can create a reliable, decades-long stream of fixed percentage of annual income for your organization.

-While this type of planned giving isn’t as common, it has the potential to do the most good.
+While this type of planned giving isn’t as common, it has the potential to be a recurring income gift that do the most good.

 A trust is a legal entity where an individual holds or invests property as the owner.
 Upon their death, the trust is usually divided among multiple beneficiaries.

 The two different types of charitable trusts you’ll encounter include: